MaxGrosshandler/discord-bot-tutorial/README.md

 });
 bot.connect();
 ```
-and then post the following into your `config.json` file:
+and then paste the following into your `config.json` file:
 ```json
 {
     "token": " "